-The undersigned, revoking any previous proxies relating to these shares, hereby acknowledges receipt of the Notice and Proxy Statement dated April 30, 2009 in connection with the Annual Meeting of Stockholders to be held at 10:00 a.m.
-EST on Wednesday, June 10, 2009 at the offices of Synta Pharmaceuticals Corp. at 45 Hartwell Avenue, Lexington, MA 02421 and hereby appoints Safi R. Bahcall and Keith S. Ehrlich, and each of them (with full power to act alone), the attorneys and proxies of the undersigned, with power of substitution to each, to vote all shares of the Common Stock of Synta Pharmaceuticals Corp. registered in the name provided in this Proxy which the undersigned is entitled to vote at the 2009 Annual Meeting of Stockholders, and at any adjournments of the meeting, with all the powers the undersigned would have if personally present at the meeting.
+The undersigned, revoking any previous proxies relating to these shares, hereby acknowledges receipt of the Notice and Proxy Statement dated April 30, 2010 in connection with the Annual Meeting of Stockholders to be held at 9:00 a.m.
+EST on Thursday, June 17, 2010 at the offices of Synta Pharmaceuticals Corp. at 45 Hartwell Avenue, Lexington, MA 02421 and hereby appoints Safi R. Bahcall and Keith S. Ehrlich, and each of them (with full power to act alone), the attorneys and proxies of the undersigned, with power of substitution to each, to vote all shares of the Common Stock of Synta Pharmaceuticals Corp. registered in the name provided in this Proxy which the undersigned is entitled to vote at the 2010 Annual Meeting of Stockholders, and at any adjournments of the meeting, with all the powers the undersigned would have if personally present at the meeting.
 Without limiting the general authorization given by this Proxy, the proxies are, and each of them is, instructed to vote or act as follows on the proposals set forth in the Proxy.

 This Proxy when executed will be voted in the manner directed herein.
-If no direction is made this Proxy will be voted FOR the election of the nominees for director and FOR the ratification of the selection of Ernst & Young LLP as independent public accountants for the fiscal year ending December 31, 2009.
+If no direction is made this Proxy will be voted FOR the election of the nominees for director, FOR the approval of the Amended and Restated 2006 Stock Plan for purposes of complying with Section 162(m) of the Internal Revenue Code of 1986, as amended, and FOR the ratification of the selection of Ernst & Young LLP as independent public accountants for the fiscal year ending December 31, 2010.